f-fix/exkanjiviz/README.md

 Using this script you can make a working PC-6001mkII / PC-6601 Kanji ROM from your Kakuchou Kanji ROM or PC-8801 Level 1 Kanji ROM.
 The PC-6001mkII and PC-6601 Kanji ROM contains a 1/4 or so subset of the Level 1 Kanji from PC-6007SR/PC-6601-01/PC-8801.

 The result has exactly the same contents as the PC-6001mkII `KANJIROM.62` or PC-6601 `KANJIROM.66`.
+# ... and interleave
+produce interleaved output from deinterleaved inputs

+Using this script you can convert from EXTKANJI.ROM or EXTKANJI1.ROM + EXTKANJI2.ROM to EXKANJI.ROM interleaved format

 ## Usage
 1. prepare your ROM image (either a real one, or a synthesized one) in `saverkanji` EXKANJI.ROM format
+    - if you have EXTKANJI.ROM concatenated deinterleaved format, run `python interleave.py -o EXKANJI.ROM EXTKANJI.ROM`
+    - if you have EXTKANJI1.ROM + EXTKANJI2.ROM separated deinterleaved format, run `python interleave.py -o EXKANJI.ROM EXTKANJI1.ROM EXTKANJI2.ROM`
 2. run `python exkanjiviz.py EXKANJI.ROM exkanji.png`
 3. the created `exkanji.png` will have a visualization of the ROM contents laid out according to JIS ordering, which is not quite the same as the storage order
 4. run `python exkanji2kanjirom.py EXKANJI.ROM kanjirom.62` (or ...`.66`)